2017–18 NFL playoffs: AFC: New England Patriots 24, Jacksonville Jaguars 20

 Jacksonville received the second half kickoff and drove 39 yards in nine plays, with 20 yards from a reception by fullback Tommy Bohanon.
 Josh Lambo finished the drive with a 54-yard field goal, increasing his team's lead to 17–10.
 Later in the period, the Jaguars advanced 66 yards in 11 plays, including 18 yards on a completion from Bortles to Marqise Lee on third-and-3.
 On the second play of the fourth quarter, Lambo scored with a 43-yard field goal, making the score 20–10.
 The game seemed to be slipping away from New England, particularly on their ensuing drive when linebacker Myles Jack forced and recovered a fumble from Dion Lewis on a trick play in which Amendola completed a forward pass to Lewis on the Jacksonville 33-yard line and Jack was ruled down by contact, nullifying what would have been a Jaguars touchdown.
 The New England defense subsequently forced a three-and-out.
 Taking the ball back on the Patriots' 15-yard line, Brady started the drive with an 18-yard pass to Cooks and then converted a third-and-18 with a 21-yard completion to Amendola on the 46-yard line.
 From there, Brady completed passes to Phillip Dorsett for 31 yards and Amendola for 14 yards before finishing the drive with a nine-yard touchdown pass to Amendola, making the score 20–17.

 Following a pair of punts, Ryan Allen's 35-yard kick pinned the Jaguars back at their own 10-yard line.
 The Jaguars lost one yard over their next three plays, before Amendola returned Brad Nortman's 41-yard punt 20 yards to the Jacksonville 30-yard line with 4:58 left.
 From there, New England drove 30 yards in five plays, scoring on Brady's four-yard touchdown pass to Amendola to take a 24–20 lead with 2:48 left.
 After taking the ball back, Bortles' 29-yard completion to Dede Westbrook gave the Jaguars a first down on the Patriots' 38-yard line.
 But over the next two plays, Bortles threw an incompletion and then fumbled the ball while being sacked by linebacker Kyle Van Noy.
-Jacksonville tackle Cam Robinson recovered the fumble, but the team lost nine yards on the play, bringing up third-and-19.
+Cam Robinson recovered the fumble, but the team lost nine yards on the play.
 After a four-yard pass to James O'Shaughnessy, Bortles' next pass was swatted away by Stephon Gilmore, causing a turnover on downs with 1:47 left.
-New England got a key first down on third-and-10 with an 18-yard run by Lewis that let them run out the clock.
+New England got a key first down on 3rd and long with an 18-yard run by Lewis that let them run out the clock.